Elizabeth O'Keeffe: Valuer-General of Victoria

-The Office of the Valuer-General, placed under Land Victoria during O’Keeffe’s tenure, suffered serious resourcing issues, including the statutory position also being downgraded and more broadly interference in the performance and delivery of statutory functions.
+The Office of the Valuer-General, placed under Land Victoria during O’Keeffe's tenure, suffered serious resourcing issues, including the statutory position also being downgraded and more broadly interference in the performance and delivery of statutory functions.
 Then Valuer-General, Jack Dunham, made statements on this subject to the media in mid-2002.
 His public comments drew the ire of O’Keeffe and Minister Garbutt.
 No action was taken by Secretary Munro.
-Dunham served as Valuer-General for the period 1995-2007.
+Dunham served as Valuer-General for the period 1995–2007.

-The Valuer-General also reported concerns about the lack of reliability of Land Victoria’s Vicmap property database in 2001.
-The Vicmap property database was under Jacoby, the Director of the Land Information Group of Land Victoria.
+The Valuer-General also reported concerns about the lack of reliability of Land Victoria's Vicmap property database in 2001.
+The Vicmap property database was under Jacoby, the director of the Land Information Group of Land Victoria.
 This was noted by the Surveyor-General who stated in his 2001-02 Annual Report:

 “The Valuer General has advised that during the year, in the undertaking of the Rural Assistance Program, which involved some 14 rural councils, approximately 20,000 land parcels were identified as missing or incorrectly described in the VicMap Property database.
 This highlights the lack of completeness of the VicMap Property database.
 The completeness of the VicMap Property database could be improved if the Valuer General’s work could be extended to cover all remaining rural councils.”

+Land Registry

+Disagreement was found throughout Land Victoria, under O’Keeffe, including the Land Registry.
+One such disagreement was reported in the Western Australia media by former senior Land Registry officer, Mr. Grahame Searle, who commented that it caused his resignation in late 1997.
+Searle became the acting chief executive officer (CEO) of the Western Australia Department of Land Administration from January 1998 and subsequently the CEO of Landgate.
+The specific details of Searle's disagreement with O’Keeffe were not disclosed.